What you need to know about 20-year mortgage rates

 Mortgage rate predictions

 Rates for 20-year mortgages are typically close to 30-year mortgages.
 If rates rise or fall for 30-year mortgages, the same usually goes for 15- and 20-year mortgages.
 Statista, a global data platform, predicts the 30-year, fixed-rate mortgage to drop to 5.4% by 2026.
-In the near future, the Federal Reserve Board members announced after their July meeting that they're likely to consider a rate cut at their September meeting.
+In the near future, the Federal Reserve Board members announced after their June meeting that they anticipate one rate cut of 0.25 percentage points later this year.

 Factors that influence 20-year mortgage rates